Abhishek2nayak/hello-world/README.md

 #hello developer
-this is just a simple tuorial to learn about git and its command
+this is just a tutorial about how to use git and github